Council of Paris: History

-Electoral system & composition
+Electoral system and composition

 The commune is divided into 17 electoral districts representing the 20 municipal arrondissements (arrondissements municipaux) in which voters simultaneously elect members of the district council (conseil d'arrondissement) and city council (conseil municipal).
 After the 2020 municipal election, arrondissements 1, 2, 3 & 4 were merged into a single electoral district called "Paris Centre".
 No district elects fewer than 10 district members and 3 council members, nor more than 40 district members and 18 council members.
 There are 354 district council members and 163 council members in all.
 A number of members from each district council — roughly half the seats in each council, as well as those at the top of the party lists in those districts — are elected to and simultaneously serve as city council members, forming the municipal council called the Council of Paris.
 The council elects the Mayor of Paris the week after the municipal election, requiring an absolute majority of councillors in the first or second round, or by a plurality in the third round if necessary.

 The districts and city council are elected using closed party-list proportional representation in a two-round system with a majority bonus.
 A party list which garners an absolute majority in the first round of an election in which at least 25% of registered voters participates automatically wins half of all seats in the arrondissement, with the remaining half distributed proportionally using the D'Hondt method to all lists receiving over 5% of the vote, including the winning list.
 If no party list meets these requirements in the first round, a second round is scheduled a week later.
 All lists which have won over 10% of the vote in the first round are qualified to run in the second.
 In addition, any other lists which have won at least 5% of the vote in the first round can merge with qualified lists for the second, but are not required to do so.
 In the second round, only a plurality is needed to win the majority bonus.
 This electoral system means a party list may receive a majority of seats in an arrondissement without winning an absolute majority of votes.

 Councillors elected for the 2014–2020 term

-This table summarises the 163 councillors elected in the 2014 Paris municipal election.
+This table summarises the 163 councillors elected in the 2020 Paris municipal election.

 See the list of Paris councillors for the full list.